OnseaStudio/.github/profile/README.md

 ## Copyright

-- *Either the name "Onsiea", any derivative name or the names of its authors / contributors may be used to endorse or promote products derived from this software and even less to name another project or other work without clear and precise permissions written in advance.*
+- *Either the name "Onsea", any derivative name or the names of its authors / contributors may be used to endorse or promote products derived from this software and even less to name another project or other work without clear and precise permissions written in advance.*

-*© 2021 Onsiea All rights reserved.*
+*© 2021 Onsea All rights reserved.*